In general, build systems are used to:

 make to have increasingly higher priority over other tasks, including user input.

-I use CMake on all projects involving compiled code.
-It’s important to use templates where reasonable to save time and help prevent silly mistakes.
-CMake comes with an integrated test suite called Ctest, which works very well with continuous integration systems for automated self test.
+Instead of writing Makefiles, we use Meson on all projects involving compiled code.
+Meson comes with an integrated parallel-executing test suite, which works very well with continuous integration systems for automated self test.
 Continuous integration should be a part of all software projects of all sizes, from 50 line programs to operating systems.
+We recommend Azure Pipelines or GitHub Actions for CI in general.